nasa/pyDownlinkParser/README.md

 # pyDownLinkParser

 This library parses binary files containing CCSDS packets of various structures (APID) and distribute them in pandas dataframes.

+It is modular and configurable for multiple missions.

 ## Developers